 Mulberry Grove is a tiny village located in the state of Illinois.
 With a population of 512 people and just one neighborhood, Mulberry Grove is the 744th largest community in Illinois.

-Mulberry Grove is a blue-collar town, with 37.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Mulberry Grove, you'll notice that it is more blue-collar than most other communities in America.
+37.82% of Mulberry Grove’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mulberry Grove is a village of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Mulberry Grove who work in healthcare suport services (11.46%), teaching (9.46%), and food service (7.45%).

 As is often the case in a small village, Mulberry Grove doesn't have a public transportation system that people use for their commute.